• Home

 The Ceòlacanth Project features lively players of traditional Scottish and Irish music in the St. Paul/Minneapolis region of Minnesota, all of whom are 65+...Ceòlacanth – It’s Alive!

 The Coelacanth is the “living fossil” of the sea, thought to have become extinct 80 million years ago.
-Its discovery in a fishing net off the east coast of South Africa in 1938 was the zoological find of the century, and a few dozen more have been found since.
+Its iscovery in a fishing net off the east coast of South Africa in 1938 was the zoological find of the century, and a few dozen more have been found since.
 The Irish word for music is “Ceol” and the Scottish Gaelic word is “Ceòl”.
 Hence, this perfect pun, "Ceòlacanth".
-Thank you Barry Foy for thinking of the Coelacanth and thank you Dáithí Sproule for the pun!
+Thank you Barry Foy for thinking of the Coelacanth and thank you Dáithí Sproule for the pun.

 "Coelacanth" is pronounced "SEE-luh-kanth"